schettino72/myblog/_posts/javascript-html-generation.md

 Another choice would be that your template/HTML reference the javascript code.
 For very simple things this was always possible using `onclick` and other attributes for events.
-Some frameworks provide more sofisticated mechanism like associating with a "controller", etc.
+Some frameworks provide more sophisticated mechanism like associating with a "controller", etc.
-The problem with this approach is that it doesnt scale as your component evolves.
+The problem with this approach is that it doesn't scale as your component evolves.
 When it gets more complex you try to stuff more logic in the template.
 When your template can't handle it anymore you need to *throw away* your template and re-write it in javascript...